-- To get the best S/N ratio for your measurements, use the recommended settings of Forward and Reverse RF power for the type of measurement and your network analyzer, as given in "RF Power" on page 74. - Increasing the RF power increases the optical modulation amplitude. - Decreasing the IF bandwidth improves the S/N ratio of the measurement.
+- To get the best S/N ratio for your measurements, use the recommended settings of Forward and Reverse RF power for the type of measurement and your network analyzer, as given in "RF Power" on page 68. - Decreasing the IF bandwidth improves the S/N ratio of the measurement.
 However, doing so increases the calibration and measurement times, so a suitable IF bandwidth should be selected. - Apply appropriate averaging or smoothing for your application.

-Electrical calibration for "User Calibration" and OO measurements
+Electrical calibration for "User Calibration" and 00 measurements

-Calibrate before you start using the Lightwave Component Analyzer, or return to EE measurement mode, as described in "Returning to Electrical Measurements" on page 98 in order to calibrate.
+Calibrate before you start using the Lightwave Component Analyzer, or return to EE measurement mode, as described in "Returning to Electrical Measurements" on page 94 in order to calibrate.